courtiol/judsound/linux/README.md

 ```

 This showed me the name of my network connection (my WiFis SSID).
+Note that if the wifi was configured while creating the OS image, it may be called "preconfigured".

 Then, I ran the following after changing "MyBox" by the name of my network connection and 192.168.X.Z by the fixed IP adress I wanted to use and 192.168.X.ZZ for the gateway and network addresses I wanted to use (e.g. 192.168.X.254):